MrJeffAgency/hdofoot/README.md

 public/
 └── football-hero.jpg

+---

-Football Data
+⚽ Football Data Architecture

-Football match data is normalized through:
+Football data is normalized through:

 lib/football.ts

-The application retrieves scoreboard data, normalizes the ESPN response, and converts it into the fixture structure used throughout HDOFOOT.
+The application retrieves scoreboard data, normalizes the responses, and converts them into the fixture structure used throughout HDOFOOT.

 The normalized fixture structure contains: